The top 7 shows on Netflix and other streaming services this week

-This week's most in-demand streaming shows include Netflix's "The Last Kingdom," the recently canceled "Daredevil," and "Narcos: Mexico."
+This week's most in-demand streaming shows include Amazon's "The Marvelous Mrs. Maisel" and Netflix's "The Last Kingdom."

-"Daredevil" remains in demand with audiences after Netflix canceled the Marvel series last week.
+Amazon's Emmy-winning comedy "The Marvelous Mrs. Maisel" returned this week with its second season, and immediately landed on the list of audiences' top shows.

 Every week, Parrot Analytics provides Business Insider with a list of the seven most "in-demand" TV shows on streaming services.
 The data is based on "demand expressions," the globally standardized TV demand measurement unit from Parrot Analytics.
 Audience demand reflects the desire, engagement, and viewership weighted by importance, so a stream or download is a higher expression of demand than a "like" or comment on social media.

-This week's most in-demand shows also include newcomer "The Last Kingdom," a British series acquired by Netflix that has become a global hit, and "Narcos: Mexico," which claimed the top spot from "Chilling Adventures of Sabrina" after debuting on the list last week.
+This week's most in-demand streaming shows also include Netflix's "The Last Kingdom," which debuted on the list last week, and the recently canceled "Daredevil."

 Below are this week's seven most popular shows on Netflix and other streaming services: